shruthiyk/Computer-Systems/Assignment4_Shell/README.md

 export

 SYNOPSIS:
+export command is used to set an new environment variable. it sets the export attributes for shell variables

 DESCRIPTION:

-*Write a longer description of what he command does*
+*Write a longer description of what he command does* Syntax and the optioins are as follows
+Syntax
+      export [-fn] [-p] [name[=value]]

+Options
+      -f   The names refer to shell functions; otherwise the names refer to shell variables -n   No longer mark each name for export.
+      -p   Display output in a form that can be reused as input.

+export takes in the name of the variable and the value that needs to be assigned to it.

 NOTES:

 *Enter two or three sentences (minimum) in how you implemented the built-in command.*

+ int execute_export (char** export_arr) function is called to implement export function
+ 1. the setenv is used in the function , setenv adds or changes the value of environment variable.
+ 2. in the loop() we check whether the line has export, i.e inp[0] and if yes, execute_import is called.
+ 3. here , export[2], is skipped as it is space, and export[3] is considered and the variable is set to as per the given input.

 -----------------------------------------------------